Partial Reloads

 Partial reloads only work for visits made to the same page component.

-visit option to specify which data the server should return.
+To perform a partial reload, use the only visit option to specify which data the server should return.
 This option should be an array of keys which correspond to the keys of the props.

 import { router } from '@inertiajs/vue3'